-The financial data tables identify the major groups and expenditure account codes (for example, Personnel Services/Overtime, Supplies and Materials/Office Supplies), historical expenditures in each, and the proposed appropriations in each group and account in for a four year period.
+The financial data tables identify the major groups and expenditure account codes (for example, Personnel Services/Overtime, Supplies and Materials/Office Supplies), historical expenditures in each, and the proposed appropriations in each group and account in FY18.

-Two financial data sheets are provided for the operating budget: Department History and Department Personnel.
+Two financial data sheets are provided for the FY18 operating budget: Department History and Department Personnel.